sptankard/digitalsecuritycurriculum/index.rst

 3. Simpler is Safer and Easier
 4. More Expensive Doesn't Mean More Secure
 5. It's Okay To Trust *Someone* (But Always Know Who You're Trusting)
-6. There is No Perfect SecurityThere’s Always a Trade-Off
+6. There is No Perfect Security -- There’s Always a Trade-Off
 7. What's Secure Today May Not Be Secure Tomorrow